 - Make sure you choose a spot that is easily visible and accessible.
 One year I put my Word Wall in the back of the classroom, and kids didn’t use it.
 Even though my students’ desks face all directions, there is something about the front of the classroom that communicates importance.
 Put your Word Wall in the front if you can.

 What do you include on a Word Wall?

 If you missed it, be sure to check out my blog post on Tier 2 words.
-I explain the three tiers in that post – something that you really need to understand to help your Word Wall be most effective.
+That post explains the three tiers.
+What you need to know for today is that explicit instruction in Tier 2 words is a best practice for vocabulary instruction.
 My Word Wall is mostly Tier 2 words because they are the ones that my students need direct instruction with.
 I also include some Tier One words if I want my students to be sure to spell them correctly, and I add Tier 3 words when they come up.

 If you don’t already have one, a COBUILD Dictionary is a great tool to explore.
 Besides all of the other things that a dictionary can do, COBUILD dictionaries tell us how frequently a word is used in written English.
 Very common words are Tier 1, and need little to no instruction.
 Very uncommon words are rare, and also need little to no instruction because, in all likelihood, the average reader will never encounter them.
 For example, abecedarian is a Tier 3 word.
 You may be an abecedarian when it comes to the COBUILD dictionary.
 But unless that word turns up as an important idea in a book or other context, I won’t spend direct instruction time on it in class.

 As teachers, we want to put our energy into teaching our students the things they will likely need to know.
 For example, this link will take you to an online COBUILD dictionary where you will see that the entry for isthmus has two out of five dots colored.
 This tells you that isthmus is one of the 30,000 most frequently used words in English.
 So, some direct instruction is probably warranted.